maythamfahmi/CryptoNet/README.md

 ### Examples

 ### Example: Encrypt and Decrypt Content With Symmetric Key
-In this example CryptoNetAes generate a random key and iv, hence we use the same instance we can both encrypt and decrypt.
+In this example CryptoNetAes generate a random key and IV, hence we use the same instance we can both encrypt and decrypt.
 ```csharp
 ICryptoNet cryptoNet = new CryptoNetAes();
 var key = cryptoNet.ExportKey();